AlgyJr/ios_guides/Swift-Basics.md

 myDog.adorable    // true
 ```

-If instance is declared with `let`, the variable is immutable, but the object's properties are still mutable.
+If the instance is declared with `let`, the object's properties are still mutable.
+The constant just can't point to another object.

 ```
 let myDog = Dog()